mootools/mootools-core/Docs/Browser/Browser.md

 In addition to one of the above properties a second property consisting of the name and the major version is provided ('Browser.ie6', 'Browser.chrome15', ...).

+If 'Browser.chrome' is True, all other possible properties, like 'Browser.firefox', 'Browser.ie', ... , will be `undefined`.

 ### Example:

 	alert(Browser.name); // Alerts "ie" in Internet Explorer, "firefox" in Mozilla Firefox, "chrome" in Google Chrome, "safari" or "opera".

 	if (Browser.ie){
 		// This code will only run in IE
 	}

 	if (Browser.firefox2){
 		// This code will only run in Firefox 2
 	}

 	if (Browser.ie6 || Browser.ie7){
 		// Please upgrade your browser
 	}